AfricaBirdData/ABAP/README.md

 If you want to use data from a single image you can use the function `addVarEEimage`.

-For example, let’s annotate our SABAP pentads with [surface water occurrence](https://developers.google.com/earth-engine/datasets/catalog/JRC_GSW1_3_GlobalSurfaceWater), which is the frequency with which water was present in each pixel.
+For example, let’s annotate our ABAP pentads with [surface water occurrence](https://developers.google.com/earth-engine/datasets/catalog/JRC_GSW1_3_GlobalSurfaceWater), which is the frequency with which water was present in each pixel.
 We’ll need the name of the layer in GEE, which is given in the field “Earth